dominic998/SecurePoll-Test-Data/README.md

 1. Copy `unit_test_stv.sh` to your MediaWiki core repository
 2. Copy any .blt files (like the test data files you just generated) to your MediaWiki core repository
+3. Copy `STVTallierTest_drw.php` to `extensions/SecurePoll/tests/phpunit/unit/` in the MediaWiki core repository
-3. In your MediaWiki core repository, start your MediaWiki docker container (e.g. `docker-compose up -d`)
+4. In your MediaWiki core repository, start your MediaWiki docker container (e.g. `docker-compose up -d`)
-4. Run: `docker-compose exec mediawiki bash unit_test_stv.sh -f <filename>.blt`
+5. Run: `docker-compose exec mediawiki bash unit_test_stv.sh -f <filename>.blt`